trisulnsm/dinodoc/trisuldocs/docs/ug/install/configure_storage.md

 1. Logon to the web interface as *admin* then select the *Admin Tasks → DB Status*
 2. From the *Database Slices* section you can check how much Disk Space is being used per day.
-3. Lower down , from the “Full Content” section you can see how much disk space is being used for packets.
+3. Lower down , from the “Raw packet storage slices” section you can see how much disk space is being used for packets.
-4. Click on the “Bar chart” icon above each item to see DB Growth Trends

 If you are trying to recover from a 100% full disk you may not be able to access the web interface.
-Add new disk space as desribed below and retry these steps.
+Add new disk space as described below and retry these steps.

 ## Data locations on the Probe Nodes